Uzbekistan: Cycling

 Uzbekistan is home to former racing cyclist Djamolidine Abdoujaparov.
 Abdoujaparov won the green jersey points contest in the Tour de France three times.
-Abdoujaparov was a specialist at winning stages in tours or one-day races when the bunch or peloton would finish together.
-He would often 'sprint' in the final kilometer and had a reputation as being dangerous in these bunch sprints as he would weave from side to side.
+He was a specialist at winning stages in tours or one-day races when the bunch, or peloton, would finish together.
+He would often 'sprint' in the final kilometre and had a reputation for being dangerous in these bunch sprints, as he would weave from side to side.
 This reputation earned him the nickname 'The Terror of Tashkent'.

 Wrestling

-Artur Taymazov won Uzbekistan's inaugural wrestling medal at the 2000 Summer Olympics, followed by three Olympic gold medals in Men's 120 kg in 2004, 2008 and 2012.
-His 2008 gold was taken away in 2017 after a re-testing of samples from the Beijing Games and Taymazov was later stripped of his London 2012 Olympic gold medal after re-analysis of stored samples in 2019.
+Artur Taymazov won Uzbekistan's inaugural wrestling medal at the 2000 Summer Olympics, followed by three Olympic gold medals in the Men's 120 kg category in 2004, 2008, and 2012.
+His 2008 gold was taken away in 2017 after a re-testing of samples from the Beijing Games, and Taymazov was later stripped of his London 2012 Olympic gold medal after re-analysis of stored samples in 2019.
 His London gold had made him the most successful freestyle competitor in Olympic history.
 He is the 60th athlete to be disqualified from the London Olympics after the event.

 Uzbekistan is the home of the International Kurash Association.
 Kurash is an internationalised and modernised form of traditional Uzbek wrestling.

 Boxing

 Boxing is also one of the most popular sports in Uzbekistan.
-Uzbekistan has four Olympic champions, winners of two silver and eight bronze medals at the Olympic Games in this sport.
-The country also has more medal winners in boxing at the Asian Games, the Asian Championships and the World.
-At the 2016 Summer Olympics, Uzbekistan boxing team took first place in the medal standings in boxing, winning 3 gold, 2 silver and 2 bronze medals.
-At the 2024 Summer Olympics, the Uzbekistan boxing team performed even better: five uzbek boxers were awarded gold medals.
+Uzbekistan has four Olympic champions, as well as winners of two silver and eight bronze medals at the Olympic Games in this sport.
+The country also has more medal winners in boxing at the Asian Games, the Asian Championships, and the World Championships.
+At the 2016 Summer Olympics, the Uzbekistan boxing team took first place in the medal standings in boxing, winning three gold, two silver, and two bronze medals.
+At the 2024 Summer Olympics, the Uzbekistan boxing team performed even better: five Uzbek boxers were awarded gold medals.

 Ruslan Chagaev is a former professional boxer representing Uzbekistan in the WBA.
 He won the WBA champion title in 2007 after defeating Nikolai Valuev.
 Chagaev defended his title twice before losing it to Vladimir Klitschko in 2009.
-Another young talented boxer Hasanboy Dusmatov, light flyweight champion at the 2016 Summer Olympics, won the Val Barker Trophy for the outstanding male boxer of Rio 2016 on 21 August 2016.
-On 21 December 2016 Dusmatov was honoured with the AIBA Boxer of the Year award at a 70-year anniversary event of AIBA.
+Another young talented boxer, Hasanboy Dusmatov, light flyweight champion at the 2016 Summer Olympics, won the Val Barker Trophy for the outstanding male boxer of Rio 2016 on 21 August 2016.
+On 21 December 2016, Dusmatov was honoured with the AIBA Boxer of the Year award at a 70-year anniversary event of the AIBA.

-Ice Hockey
+Ice hockey

-Humo Tashkent, a professional ice hockey team was established in 2019 with the aim of joining Kontinental Hockey League (KHL), a top level Eurasian league in the future.
-Humo will join the second-tier Supreme Hockey League (VHL) for the 2019–20 season.
-Humo play their games at the Humo Ice Dome which cost over €175 million in construction; both the team and arena derive their name from the mythical Huma bird, a symbol of happiness and freedom.
-Uzbekistan Hockey Federation (UHF) began preparation for forming national ice hockey team in joining IIHF competitions.
+Humo Tashkent, a professional ice hockey team, was established in 2019 with the aim of joining the Kontinental Hockey League (KHL).
+Humo joined the second-tier Supreme Hockey League (VHL) for the 2019–20 season.
+The team plays its home games at the Humo Ice Dome, which cost over €175 million to construct; both the team and the arena derive their name from the mythical Huma bird, a symbol of happiness and freedom.
+The Uzbekistan Hockey Federation (UHF) has begun preparations for forming a national ice hockey team and joining IIHF competitions.